Tzeny/tzeny.github.io/_posts/wiki/2019-01-08-artificial_intelligence_explained.md

 {% include figure_caption.html url="/assets/img/wiki/Deep_learning_scale.png" description="ML algorithms performance / dataset size" %}

-<b>Deep learning</b> is one of many approaches to machine learning.
+Deep learning is one of many approaches to machine learning.
 Other approaches include decision tree learning, inductive logic programming, clustering, reinforcement learning, and Bayesian networks, among others.
 Deep learning was inspired by the structure and function of the brain, namely the interconnecting of many neurons.
 Artificial Neural Networks (ANNs) are algorithms that mimic the biological structure of the brain.

 Unlike a biological brain where any neuron can connect to any other neuron within a certain physical distance, these artificial neural networks have discrete layers, connections, and directions of data propagation.